mattrussell2/gradescope-autograder/README.md

 BOOLEAN_STYLE_WEIGHT    = 0.5
 ```

-## Establish the CI/CD Runner
+# Establish the CI/CD Runner
-In order for code to be run when you `git push`, we need a `runner`.
+In order for code to be run (see the .gitlab-ci.yml section below) when you `git push`, we need a `runner`.
 Fortunately, the Tufts EECS staff have setup the requisite infrastucture such that getting this ready is straightforward.
 Before we get it running, you'll need a registration token.
 In the `gitlab.cs.tufts.edu` web interface, click the settings cog (lower-left side of the screen), and then select CI/CD.
 Expand the `runners` section.
 Keep this handy.
 Now, open a shell.
 ```
 ssh your-utln@linux.cs.tufts.edu
 ssh vm-podman01